f-prime/ShaCoin/readme.md

-zCoin
+ShaCoin
 =====

-zCoin is a cryptocurrency that looks to approach the idea of an online currency at a different angle than that of Bitcoin.
+ShaCoin is a cryptocurrency that looks to approach the idea of an online currency at a different angle than that of Bitcoin.

 First Run
 =========

-If this is your first time running zCoin you will need Python 2.7 installed, then you will simply need to run zcoin.py
+If this is your first time running ShaCoin you will need Python 2.7 installed, then you will simply need to run shacoin.py

-Then run the shell.py file in order to access zCoin commands.
+Then run the shell.py file in order to access ShaCoin commands.

 Relay Node
 ==========

-If you would like to help out the zCoin network you will first need to open port 6565 then open config.py and set relay to 1.
+If you would like to help out the ShaCoin network you will first need to open port 2525 then open config.py and set relay to 1.

 Mining
 ======

-zCoin comes with a basic miner on install.
-To mine zCoin make sure you have your node running and simply run miner.py
+ShaCoin comes with a basic miner on install.
+To mine ShaCoins make sure you have your node running and simply run miner.py